-This Draft RP/EA describes the Trustees' assessment and restoration planning processes for this NRDA and the restoration alternative that the Trustees propose to compensate the public for the natural resource injuries associated with the Sites.
+This Final RP/EA describes the Trustees' assessment and restoration planning processes for this NRDA and the Trustees' preferred restoration alternative to compensate the public for the natural resource injuries associated with the Sites.
 The Trustees anticipate spending the full \$5,500,000 of the settlement funds designated for restoration on the preferred restoration projects identified herein.